 - We have sharpened our focus regarding where and how we can have the most impact and will be prioritizing future consulting engagements based on a new set of criteria.
-These new criteria (see details below) reflect our belief that substantial change can happens when groups are willing to shift power and resources in support of their racial equity and racial justice work.
+These new criteria (see details below) reflect our belief that substantial change happens when groups are willing to shift power and resources in support of their racial equity and racial justice work.

 - We will not be starting any new consulting or training engagements until late fall 2021.
-We will resume conversations about new consulting inquiries in August from groups that meet our new criteria.
+We will resume conversations about new consulting inquiries later in August or in September from groups that meet our new criteria.
+See more information below.
 If you are interested in a training for your organization or network, you can submit an inquiry through the process described below.

 - At the end of this page, we also offer alternative resources if IISC isn’t the right choice for you.